Coliform Bacteria Present in Our Drinking Water

 Is Coliform Bacteria Harmful?

-By just physically testing the water (appearance, clarity, and smell), you will not be able to identify contamination, the test done in this particular problem will specifically identify the presence of contamination; thus, the experience of this kind is subjected to frequent testing to monitor the presence or level of contamination further.
+The test done on this particular problem will specifically identify the presence of contamination; thus, this kind of experience is subjected to frequent testing to further monitor the presence or level of contamination.

-Well, heads located below the ground are also prone to contamination, especially in flooded areas; this defect allows the contaminant to get in the well and contaminate the water freely.
-Not properly sealed casing from old wells are also prone to water contamination.
+Well, heads below the ground are also prone to contamination, especially in flooded areas; this defect allows contaminants to enter the well and freely contaminate the water.
+Not properly sealed casings from old wells are also prone to water contamination.

 Positive - What does it mean?

-If you have undergone a water analysis of your drinking water at home and show a positive result, it means that your water supply is fecally contaminated or has contamination.
+If you have undergone a water analysis of your drinking water at home and show a positive result, your water supply is fecally contaminated or has contamination.

-These pathogens should be detected as early as possible to avoid further health problems.
+These pathogens should be detected early to avoid further health problems.

 Older Post Newer Post